10/06/2022

 Travel

 Globally, the industry has lost more than £145bn and an estimated four million jobs since the start of the pandemic.
 EasyJet alone cut 1,400 jobs, while BA laid off 10,000 employees during the pandemic, only rehiring about 4,000 as of 2021.
-Many airlines have acted by cancelling flights as demand outstrips what they can actually fulfill.
+Many airlines have acted by cancelling flights as demand outstrips what they can actually fulfil.

-So what if you’re affected by a flight cancellation?
-Do you claim against the airline, or your own travel insurance policy?
-And how do you make sure they pay out?
+• Do you claim against the airline, or your own travel insurance policy?

 1. Approach the airline before your travel insurance company